-Sateen sheets give a luxurious feel.
-It is the closest thing to satin but without the price tag!
-It's weave style – one thread under, three threads over – exposes more thread which gives it a silky feeling.
+Sateen sheets give a luxurious feel without being slippery or shiny.
+It's weave style –one thread under, three threads over –exposes more thread which gives it a soft feeling.
 Sateen tends to be heavier in weight and perfect for year round use.

 What about thread count?
 High thread counts have been used to market sheets for a long time.
 However, as thread count rises, sheets tend to be less durable and are more likely to rip or snag.
 The type of fabric being used is much more important than thread count.
 The reason we use long staple cotton is because it creates softer, stronger sheets than those using standard cotton.